rainwoodman/fastpm-python/README.rst

     conda install matplotlib

-Finally, we can install fastpm, either from PYPI (the latest release, we have none yet)
+Finally, we can install fastpm, either from PYPI (the latest release)

 .. code::